Gran Sabana

-La Gran Sabana (/es/, The Great Savanna) is a region in southeastern Venezuela, part of the Guianan savanna ecoregion.

-The savanna spreads into the regions of the Guiana Highlands and south-east into Bolívar State, extending further to the borders with Brazil and Guyana.
-The Gran Sabana has an area of 10820 sqkm and is part of the second largest National Park in Venezuela, the Canaima National Park.
-Only Parima Tapirapecó National Park is larger than Canaima.
-The average temperature is around 20 C, but at night can drop to 13 C and in some of the more elevated sites, depending on weather, may drop a bit more.

-The location offers one of the most unusual landscapes in the world, with rivers, waterfalls, gorges, deep and vast valleys, impenetrable jungles, and savannas that host large numbers and varieties of plant species, a diverse fauna, and the isolated table-top mesas locally known as tepuis.
+The Gran Sabana (/es/, The Great Savanna) is a region in southeastern Venezuela which is part of the Guianan savanna ecoregion.
+It extends into the Guiana Highlands and south-east into Bolívar State to the borders with Brazil and Guyana.
+The Gran Sabana has an area of 10820 sqkm and is part of Canaima National Park, Venezuela's second-largest national park; only Parima Tapirapecó National Park is larger than Canaima.
+The average temperature is around 20 C and can drop to 13 C at night or lower at higher elevations.
+The region includes rivers, waterfalls, gorges, deep valleys and jungles, and savannas hosting a number and variety of plant species, diverse fauna, and isolated table-top mesas locally known as tepuis.